-If we neglect to nurture ties with those who may be interested in buying a product or service from us in the future we will be missing out on a substantial number of sales.
+If we neglect to nurture ties with those who may be interested in buying a product or service from us in the future, we will be missing out on a substantial number of sales.
 We must play our cards right and lead potential clients to a point where we can make a sales pitch they simply cannot turn down.

-We should keep track of anything which we can pull out of our sleeve at the right moment to help us close the deal.
+We should keep track of anything we can pull out of our sleeves at the right moment to help us close the deal.
 CRM systems are designed to help us collect and use relevant information.

 Salesforce is considered to be one of the best CRM systems available, it has artificial intelligence features so that the system automatically proposes, at ideal times, possible actions which may help you finalize deals.